 The irony is, when I returned, I promised myself that I wouldn’t be that girl.
-The one who came back from backpacking around the word to say, “Travel’s completely changed me,” with a sly, condescending smile.
+The one who came back from backpacking around the world to say, “Travel’s completely changed me,” with a sly, condescending smile.
 I had no intentions of being a cliché.
 Or - quite frankly - a knob.

 So I downplayed the change.
-Until a few weeks ago, after a thoughtful beer-infused conversation with a new friend in a warmly lit pub, where I described the relative ease of my return alongside each and every change, and he responded with, “Well, that all sounds rather profound to me.”
+Until a few weeks ago, after a thoughtful, beer-infused conversation with a new friend in a warmly lit pub, where I described the relative ease of my return alongside each and every change, and he responded with, “Well, that all sounds rather profound to me.”

 “Why yes, you’re right.
 I suppose it is.
 Let’s toast to that, hey?”